XoopsDocs/xoops-docs-process/en/book/ch4.md

 ```
 Please note that the active languages will then show up as selection for the user when they come to read the document.

+5) Please note that the structure for each Book is as follow:

+- README.md is the file with Introduction
+- SUMMARY.md is the Table of Contents, which is used on the left-hand side providing you with links to the content.